 You can ensure that the scheduled database backups are secured by enforcing a password.
 Only the authenticated users will be allowed to access the backed up database.

-You will have to secure all your communication between the Desktop Central server and the integrated servers like ServiceDesk Plus or Asset Explorer.
-You can configure this from Desktop Central Console -> Admin -> Integrations.
+You will have to secure all your communication between the Endpoint Central server and the integrated servers like ServiceDesk Plus or Asset Explorer.
+You can configure this from Endpoint Central Console -> Admin -> Integrations.

-You have now successfully configured the GDPR related settings on Desktop Central server.
+You have now successfully configured the GDPR related settings on Endpoint Central server.